dcamonster/cartesi-defi-modular-components/readme.md

 make dev
 ```

+**Building for RISC-V Architecture on Linux**

+To build Docker images for the RISC-V architecture (`linux/riscv64`) on Linux, you need to prepare your environment for cross-platform builds.
+Start by running:

+`docker run --rm --privileged multiarch/qemu-user-static --reset -p yes`

+This command sets up QEMU user-mode emulation, enabling Docker to emulate the RISC-V architecture, which is crucial for building and running containers across different platforms.

+If you face build issues or wish to optimize Docker, consider running `docker builder prune -a` periodically:

+This clears unused build cache, solving potential issues from outdated or corrupt layers and freeing disk space.
+Note that this action will remove all cached layers and may increase subsequent build times, as Docker recreates these layers.

 ## Testing

 Run unit tests using `python -m unittest discover -s tests`.
 Continuous testing can be achieved with `find . -name '*.py' | entr -c make test`.